JivkoJelev91/SpaceX/README.md

 # SpaceX

-SpaceX launch history - React, GraphQL, Apollo
+React, GraphQL, Apollo app that uses the SpaceX API to display launches